WJ-IIOI/Cyclistic_Bike_Share_Analysis_Using_MySQL_Tableau/README.md

 * **The executive team** which is notoriously detail-oriented and will decide whether to approve the recommended marketing program.
 * **The marketing analytics team** which is a team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide marketing strategies.

-# **STEP 2 PREPARE – What do we need ?**
+# **STEP 2 PREPARE – A description of data**
-## 2.1 Description of Data
+## 2.1 Data source
+I will work through this project by using **Divvy trip history data** from Jan 2022 to Dec 2022.\
+_( Note: The datasets have a different name because Cyclistic is a fictional company. )_\
+Data can be downloaded from [Divvy trip history data](https://divvy-tripdata.s3.amazonaws.com/index.html).

-## Data Source
+## 2.2 Data organization
-I will use Cyclistic’s historical trip data to analyze and identify trends from Jan 2022 to Dec 2022 which can be downloaded from [Cyclistic trip data](https://divvy-tripdata.s3.amazonaws.com/index.html).
-The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).
+Each trip is anonymized and includes:
+* Ride ID
+* Bike type
+* Rider type (Member, Casual)
+* Trip start day and time
+* Trip end day and time
+* Trip start station
+* Trip end station
+* Trip start latitude and longitude
+* Trip end latitude and longitude

-## 2.2 Credibility of Data
+## 2.3 Credibility of Data
-The credibility and integrity of our data can be determined using the ROCCC system.
+The credibility and integrity of our data can be determined using the **ROCCC** system.
-* The data is reliable — it has a large sample size, reflecting the population size.
+* **Reliable** — The data has a large sample size, reflecting the population size.
-* The data is original — we can locate the primary source.
+* **Original** — we can locate the primary source.
-* The data is comprehensive — it is understandable and does not contain any missing critical information needed to answer the question or find the solution, nor does it have human error.
+* **Comprehensive** — The data is understandable and does not contain any missing critical information needed to answer the business question or find the solution, nor does it has human error.
-* The data is current — it is relevant and up to date, thus indicating that the source refreshes its data regularly.
+* **Current** — The data is relevant and up to date, thus indicating that the source refreshes its data regularly.
-* The data is cited — the source has been vetted.
+* **Cited** — the source has been vetted.

-The data integrity and credibility are sufficient to provide reliable and comprehensive insights for the team's analysis.
+The data integrity and credibility are sufficient to provide reliable and comprehensive insights for analysis.

+## 2.4 Licensing, privacy, security and accessibility
+* **Licensing**: The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).
+* **Privacy**: The data-privacy issues prohibit using riders’ personally identifiable information such as gender and age.
+* **Security and accessibility**: This is public data that we can use to work with and released on a monthly schedule.

 # **STEP 3 PROCESS – From dirty to clean**